Palliative Care in Los Angeles

 • Forgetting names of people, places, or things, such as your friends, neighbors, favorite restaurants, or car keys.

-Memory loss is expected as we age, but it is not normal when it disrupts daily life and affects your ability to function.
+Memory loss is expected as we age, but it is not normal when it disrupts daily life and affects your mental health and ability to function.
 If you or a loved one experiences memory loss that interferes with your daily activities, you should see your doctor for a check-up.

 • Use reminders, calendars, notes, or electronic devices to help them remember things.